sellalin/ledatascifi-2021/_sources/README.md

 # LeDataSciFi-2021

-The 2021 edition of LeDataSciFi
+The 2021 edition of LeDataSciFi.
+It will eventually be hosted at [ledatascifi.github.io](https://ledatascifi.github.io).

-## Usage
+- Greatly simplified prior website structure - now everything is in one book, and can be ported from year to year.
+- Now using `jupyter-book` 0.8.3 instead of 0.6.4, which are in compatible.

-### Building the book
+- To build the book for local viewing:

-If you'd like to develop on and build the LeDataSciFi-2021 book, you should:

-- Clone this repository and run
-- Run `pip install -r requirements.txt` (it is recommended you do this within a virtual environment)
+    - `cd <>/ledatascifi-2021` (this will move once this repo goes live and replaces the main ledatascifi.github.io repo)
     - (Recommended) Remove the existing `LeDataSciFi-2021/_build/` directory
-- Run `jupyter-book build LeDataSciFi-2021/`
+    - `jupyter-book build ./`

-A fully-rendered HTML version of the book will be built in `LeDataSciFi-2021/_build/html/`.
+    - A fully-rendered HTML version of the book will be built in the `_build/html/` folder.

-### Hosting the book

-The html version of the book is hosted on the `gh-pages` branch of this repo.
-A GitHub actions workflow has been created that automatically builds and pushes the book to this branch on a push or pull request to main.
+- To update website: Simply push or pull the main branch of the repo.
+A GitHub actions workflow (`.github/workflows/deploy.yml`) automatically builds and pushes the book in the `gh-pages` branch, and GitHub pages will update the website in <5 minutes.

-If you wish to disable this automation, you may remove the GitHub actions workflow and build the book manually by:

-- Navigating to your local build; and running,
-- `ghp-import -n -p -f LeDataSciFi-2021/_build/html`

-This will automatically push your build to the `gh-pages` branch.
-More information on this hosting process can be found [here](https://jupyterbook.org/publish/gh-pages.html#manually-host-your-book-with-github-pages).

-## Contributors

-We welcome and recognize all contributions.
-You can see a list of current contributors in the [contributors tab](https://github.com/donbowen/ledatascifi_2021/graphs/contributors).
+- Book formatting is controlled by
+    - `_config.yml` for most settings
+    - `_toc.yml` lays out the book table of contents, ie the left nav bar
+    - `_static/*` - any css or js I want to add to modify the base styling goes here

 ## Credits